 Below are the exercise threads we like to implement in our strength programs.

-If you’re a competitive player, someone who is looking for real physical development and an increase physical presence, then you need to understand these threads;
+If you’re a competitive player, someone who is looking for real physical development and an increased physical presence, then you need to understand these threads;

 1. Bi-Lateral Lower Body Strength